Regional Assessment Service: North Metro

 Your RAS Assessment

-Once My Aged Care refer you for a RAS assessment, we will contact you to make an appointment for your assessment.
+Once My Aged Care refer you for a RAS assessment, we will contact you to make an appointment.

 Find out more about what to expect on the My Aged Care Portal - Preparing for an assessment.